bgd-labs/aave-proposals-v3/src/20240620_AaveV3Avalanche_SetACIAsEmissionManagerForWAVAXOnTheAvalancheNetwork/SetACIAsEmissionManagerForWAVAXOnTheAvalancheNetwork.md

 ACI multisig address: `0xac140648435d03f784879cd789130F22Ef588Fcd`

-This method will appoint the Aave Chan Initiative (ACI) wallet as the emissions admin for the wAVAX asset on the Arbitrum network
+This method will appoint the Aave Chan Initiative (ACI) wallet as the emissions admin for the wAVAX, ggAVAX & sAVAX assets on the Avalanche network

 ## References